Roarie Deacon: Dundee

 On 14 June 2017, Deacon signed a deal with Scottish Premiership club Dundee.

 Deacon scored his first Dundee goal at Pittodrie to equalise against Aberdeen in a 2–1 defeat.
 Deacon left Dundee on 31 January 2019 by mutual consent.

 Return to Sutton United

 In February 2019, he returned to Sutton United.

 Havant & Waterlooville

 He joined National League South side Havant & Waterlooville in summer 2019.

 Maidstone United

 On 10 June 2021, Deacon joined Maidstone United.
 He would help Maidstone win the 2021–22 National League South.
+After being relegated the following season, Deacon would leave Maidstone in June 2023.

+Havant & Waterlooville return and Dulwich Hamlet loan

+On 13 June 2023, Havant & Waterlooville announced the re-signing of Deacon following his release from Maidstone United.

+On 16 March 2024, Deacon joined Isthmian League Premier Division club Dulwich Hamlet on loan until the end of the season.
+He made his first start the same day in a league win over Lewes.

+Havant & Waterlooville confirmed that Deacon would leave the club upon the expiry of his contract in June 2024.

+Ramsgate

+In July 2024, Deacon joined Isthmian South East Division side Ramsgate.
+On 18 April 2025, Deacon won the South East Division title with The Rams and earned promotion to the Premier Division.

+Ashford United

+On 25 July 2025, Deacon returned to the Isthmian South East Division, joining Ashford United.

 International career

 Deacon has represented the England U19 team on three occasions.
 After appearing as an unused substitute in England's 3–1 victory over Finland U19s on 9 October 2009, he made his debut two days later in a 3–1 win against Slovenia, coming on as a second-half substitute and scoring England's third goal from the penalty spot.
 Three days later, on 14 October, he started in a 2–0 win over Slovakia U19s in Lendava.
 In March 2010, Deacon was called up to play in a friendly match against a Netherlands U19 side, earning his third cap from the substitute's bench in a 1–1 draw.